devtron-labs/hacktoberfest2022/Docs/doc-contribution-guidelines.md

-# Contributor Guidelines to Devtron documentation during Hacktoberfest
+# Contributor Guidelines to Devtron Documentation during Hacktoberfest

 First, we would like to encourage you to contribute to an open source Devtron docs repository with meaningful PR.